FriendlyScore/FriendlyScore-Connect-Api-Wrapper-iOS-Example/README.md

     `userToken` - User Token obtained from your server
     `bankSlug` - Slug for the bank

-        fsClient?.deleteBankConsent(userToken: userToken, slug: bankSlug,
+        var userToken: String = "User Token obtained from your server" fsClient?.deleteBankConsent(userToken: userToken, slug: bankSlug,
                 requestSuccess: { _ in